SafeRL-Lab/RL-Plot/README.md

 # RL-Plot

-This repository is used to plot RL performance figures (is under developing).
+This repository is used to plot Reinforcement Learning (RL) performance figures (is under developing).